The storms of August: Biden’s devastating month stokes midterm fears among Democrats

 “I don’t necessarily disagree with a lot of his policies — it’s his execution,” added Jackson, a Marine veteran who feels Biden’s handling of Afghanistan dented his competency credentials.

 Democrats are defending a narrow majority in the House and the Senate.
-The president’s party historically tends to struggle in their first midterms, spurring nervousness that escalated sharply this month.
+The president’s party historically tends to struggle in its first midterms, spurring nervousness that escalated sharply this month.
 A Democratic member of the House, speaking on the condition of anonymity out of fear of retribution, said many in the caucus believe the lower chamber of Congress is already lost in the midterms.
 Other Democrats said they are bracing for the prospect of Republicans making double-digit seat gains.

 “Up until the point of Afghanistan, people were very impressed by the organization and seriousness and maturity of the Biden presidency and its administration,” said Rep. Jamie B. Raskin (D-Md.).
-“Whether it fundamentally tarnishes that or not, remains to be seen.”
+“Whether it fundamentally tarnishes that or not remains to be seen.”

 In private discussions, some House Democrats have raised the prospect of whether Secretary of State Antony Blinken and national security adviser Jake Sullivan — two of Biden’s most trusted aides — should lose their jobs, according to the Democratic House member and another Democrat with knowledge of the conversations, who spoke on the condition of anonymity to describe sensitive talks.